stdm/stdm.github.io/ml-course.md

 | | V11: Clustering | Lab11 | Raschka ch.
 11; Ng | wuerc |
 | **Selected chapters** | V12a: Learning games from selfplay | P12: Selfplay for Tic-Tac-Toe | | stdm |

-All links lead to documents as of soring term 2019.
+All links lead to documents as of spring term 2019.

 Additional material [optional]:
 - [Deep Learning in the wild](https://stdm.github.io/downloads/talks/2018-09-21_DL-in-the-wild.pdf) ([video](https://youtu.be/efCyLhSACoU) in English)